AdobeDocs/experience-manager-65.en/help/release-notes/aem-forms-current-service-pack-installation-instructions.md

    There are two different methods that you can use to automatically install [!DNL ExperienceManager] 6.5.15.0.<!--       UPDATE FOR EACH NEW RELEASE -->

-   * Place the package into `../crx-quickstart/install` folder when the server is availableonline.
+   * Place the package into `../crx-quickstart/install` folder when the server is available online.
    The package is      automatically installed.

    * Use the [HTTP API from Package Manager](/help/sites-administering/package-manager.md#package-share).
-Use     `cmd=install&recursive=true` so that the nested packages areinstalled.
+Use     `cmd=install&recursive=true` so that the nested packages are installed.

       >[!NOTE]
       >